rackerlabs/docs-cloud-servers/dev-guide/api-operations/methods/post-resize-specified-server-servers-server-id-actions.rst

 .. warning::
    Resize is only available for Standard and General Purpose (formerly Performance 1) flavors.

-   Standard servers can be resized to both smaller and larger sized servers.
+   - Standard servers: can be resized to both smaller and larger sized servers.

-   General Purpose servers can be resized to only larger sized servers.
+   - General Purpose (formerly Performance 1) servers: can be resized to only larger sized servers.

+   - All other flavors, OnMetal servers, and any server that boots from CBS volume – cannot be resized.

    If you have a Compute, Memory, or IO flavor server, and you need to change the size of your data disk(s), you will need to: